-The second book, I’m a Boy: My Changing Body is for 8-10 year olds, whilst the third book, I’m a Boy: Hormones is for 11-13 year olds.
-They also have another book that I have yet to look at I’m a Boy, How Are Girls Different is for kids aged 13 and older and the fifth book, I’m a Boy: Sexual Maturity if for kids aged 15+.
+The second book, I’m a Boy: My Changing Body is for 8-10 year olds, whilst the third book, I’m a Boy: Hormones is for 11-13 year olds and the fourth book, I’m a Boy, How Are Girls Different is for kids aged 13 and older and the fifth book, I’m a Boy: Sexual Maturity if for kids aged 15+.

 Sexual intercourse is NOT talked about in this book.

 ✅ Buy a copy of I’m a Boy: Special Me by Shelley Metten from Amazon.

 I’m a Boy: Special Me by Shelley Metten is ideal for children between the ages of 5 – 7 years of age.